top of page

 20230111_093705_edited.jpg

-Life is messy and complex, offering us the hardest challenges along with the most profound lessons and beautiful moments.
-In the midst of all these experiences I am there to walk with my clients as a witness to their unique stories and an ally on their journeys.
-I do what I do because at my core I care about people and I strive to offer a safe space where clients feel truly seen, where they can build trust in their capabilities and experience a sense of wholeness and healing.
+In the midst of challenges Keira offers to walk with her clients as a witness to their unique stories and as an ally on their journey forward.
+She strives to offer a space where clients feel seen, where they can grow in awareness and skill, and ultimately experience a sense of wholeness and healing.

-individual.
-I enjoy working with all ages: children, youth, and adults, as well as couple and families.
-And I have special interest in areas of trauma, mental health, relational and attachment-based issues, shame, abuse, spirituality, and grief and loss.
+Keira enjoys working with all ages 7 and older, as well as with couples and families.
+Common areas she works in include: trauma, neurodiversity, relational and communication issues, mental health, self-esteem, spirituality, and grief and loss.

 Have questions?
 Email Keira.